limpyd/redis-limpyd-jobs/README.md

 ##### `on_skipped` (ghost method)

 This method, if defined on your job model (it's not there by default, ie "ghost") is called when the job, just fetched by the worker, could not be executed because of its status, not "waiting".
+Another possible reason is that the job was canceled during its execution (by settings its status to `STATUSES.CANCELED`)

 - `queue`:
     The queue from which the job was fetched.

 ##### `on_requeued` (ghost method)

 This method, if defined on your job model (it's not there by default, ie "ghost") is called by the worker when the job failed  and has been requeued by the worker.

+- `queue`:
+    The queue from which the job was fetched.

+##### `on_delayed` (ghost method)

+This method, if defined on your job model (it's not there by default, ie "ghost") is called by the worker when the job was delayed (by settings its status to `STATUSES.DELAYED`) during its execution (note that you may also want to set the `delayed_until` of the job value to a correct one datetime (a string represetation of an utc datetime), or the worker will delay it for 60 seconds)

 - `queue`:
     The queue from which the job was fetched.